selinawaber/thesis_anonymized/README.md

-# thesis_anonymized
+# Anonymized Thesis Code
-Code from my thesis with all confidential information removed.
-Most functions will not run after the removal, so this repository isch purely for reading.
+This code is extracted from my thesis, with all confidential information carefully excluded.
+Recognizing the sensitivity of financial data, I have omitted any references to such details.
+As a result, many functions may not execute properly after removal.
+This repository is intended solely for reading purposes, providing an anonymized version to showcase my Python skills.